-All media interviews or photographs with Mary Free Bed Rehabilitation Hospital patients, administrators, physicians and employees must be cleared through the marketing department.
+All media interviews or photographs with Mary Free Bed Rehabilitation Hospital patients, administrators, physicians and employees must be cleared through external relations.
+You may contact:

 While on Mary Free Bed’s property, media will be accompanied by a marketing staff member or authorized representative.
 You’re required to check in at the front desk.